As we move into the holiday season, life may become more difficult if your spouse recently passed away.

 they would criticize any decision;

-they haven’t experienced death of a spouse.
+they haven’t experienced the death of a spouse.

 Be strong with your decision

-Don’t look for approval – everyone will have an opinion but only your opinion matters now;
+Don’t look for approval – everyone will have an opinion, but only your opinion matters now;

 Reassure yourself you are not running away – you’re just taking a break during the holidays;